 Brevity publishes well-known and emerging writers working in the extremely brief (750 words or less) essay form.

-Upon acceptance, we ask only one-time rights; all subsequent rights revert immediately to the author.
+Upon acceptance, we ask for first serial rights, as well as the possibility of publishing your work in a future anthology; all subsequent rights revert immediately to the author.
 Authors will be paid a $45 honorarium for work selected.

 We seldom publish previously published work, but we aren't ruling it out.
-Please let us know however if your essay has appeared previously, and where it appeared.
+Please let us know if your essay has appeared previously, and where it has appeared.

-Simultaneous submissions are fine, but please alert us -- by withdrawing your submission -- as soon as possible if your essay has been taken by another venue.
+Simultaneous submissions are fine, but please alert us — by withdrawing your submission — as soon as possible if your essay has been taken by another venue.
+Multiple submissions are fine.

 Submissions should be formatted as seen on our Brevity site (single space, no indentation, space between paragraphs/unless alternate formatting is a specific design element of the essay).